Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Introduction

-As shown by Kleinbock and Weiss~\cite{Kleinbock+Weiss:Dirichlet} and Shah~\cite[Section~2]{Shah:Dirichlet}, due to the Dani's correspondence the Theorem~\ref{thm:Dirichlet} can be derived as a consequence of Theorem~\ref{thm:main-manifold}, which is the main goal of this article.
+As shown by Kleinbock and Weiss~\cite{Kleinbock+Weiss:Dirichlet} and Shah~\cite[Section~2]{Shah:Dirichlet}, using Dani's correspondence, Theorem~\ref{thm:Dirichlet} can be derived as a consequence of Theorem~\ref{thm:main-manifold}, which is about equidistribution of expanding translates of measures on submanifolds immersed in a homogeneous space.
+To formulate our results in greater generality, we use the following definition.